 Testing and publishing.
 After the product is built, it requires reviewing and testing.
 Quality Assurance team checks whether app’s functionality is fault-tolerant.
 This stage is crucial to ensure that everything’s working seamlessly.

 The stack you need totally depends on what functionality your app should have.
 Yet, it does not hurt to have some general overview.
 Let’s take a look at FoodTrucks — a cross-platform mobile application for truck owners, vendors and end customers developed by Fulcrum team.

-In the table below, we outlined the stack our team applied, how long it took to develop an app like this, and what functionality it comprises:
+In the table below, we outlined the stack our team applied, how long it took to develop food delivery app like this, and what functionality it comprises:

 Secondly, functionality of your app will be reflected in its price.
 The more sophisticated app you want, the higher prices you should expect.
-Check out our app costs calculator.
+Although there is no free on demand delivery app builder instrument, you always can find some tools which will estimate the approximate cost of your app.
+For instance, check out our app costs calculator.

-The secret is to use already developed APIs for food delivery services.
+The secret, which lots of on demand delivery app builders are aware of, is to use already developed food delivery APIs for these kind of services.
 These APIs can serve you as the foundation for your app.
 It is more efficient, time-saving and cheaper.
 So, why not using it?
 We have prepared some money-saving resources for you.

 What is Places API?
 It is a Google service that provides information about establishments, geographic locations, or prominent points of interest.